 There are many consumer review sites that will be a good starting point to finding out an agency's reputation.
 Do a search on a site like ConsumerAffairs.com to see if the company has a high rating and if others like you have posted any comments about their experience with that agency.
 Take the time to read through some of the reviews you find because this is one of the best ways to get a feel for whether or not that credit counseling agency is a good fit for you.

 Most states have laws and regulations governing credit counseling agencies that provide service to their residents.
-Some agencies operate on a national scale, so they are likely licensed in all of the states in which they do business.
-But, always be sure to check.
+Some agencies operate on a national scale, so they are likely licensed in all states in which they do business, but always be sure to check.
+(Click here to view our licenses and disclosures.)
 You should be able to find licensing information on the agency's website.
 If not, check with your state's Attorney General's office to verify that they have been granted a license to operate in your state.
 Keep in mind that some states do not have licensing requirements, but it's always a good idea to check.

 First, remember that credit counseling and debt management plan administration are two different services.
 Most reputable non-profit credit counseling agencies will offer a free debt analysis as part of their charitable mission.
 If you are working with an agency that charges a fee for the debt analysis, it's probably best to keep looking.
 However, there are almost always fees associated with the establishment of a debt management plan.